 Instead, I’d like to paint a picture for you.
 Imagine back to New Years Eve 2007.
 A 16-year-old girl sat in her suburban, Los Angeles bedroom, piles and piles of Alternative Press magazines scattering the floor around her.
 The bigger stacks, though, contained editorials and articles of bands she loved, ripped out and slowly cut into the perfect sizes.
 The girl had sliding mirror closet doors, and she concocted what she thought was the brightest idea of all: cover the doors in articles, photos, and posters of bands she loved.
 Remind herself every second of every day of what she loves and why, of what’s impacted her, inspired her, and influenced her.
 Midnight rang in, NBC’s New Year’s Eve with Carson Daly blaring on the tv, a new wall of musical motivation appearing in the forefront.

 Now think back to September 2011, think what you were doing in that year, in the beginning of fall.
 Visualize a college junior, living in a New York City apartment with 3 roommates.
 The roommates made themselves at home in the living room, watching romantic comedies, wishing they could find a boy as dreamy as Mr. Big or as devoted as Mr. Darcy.
-Meanwhile, hidden in her room, the 4th roommate sat on her bed, forgetting everything from the hunger pains she felt from a long day of interning to the low balance alert in her bank account to the 10 page paper waiting for her to visit again.
+Meanwhile, hidden in her room, the 4th roommate sat on her bed, forgetting everything from the hunger pains she felt from a long day of interning to the 10 page paper waiting for her to visit again.
 Spread all around her were piles of vinyl, hoards of CDs, and a few posters, and you know what?
 She couldn’t stop smiling.
 These were gifts she received from her internship, reflecting albums she both loved and was able to devise marketing strategies for, albums she had the chance to have a small imprint and impact on.
 Her roommates continued to watch romantic comedies in search for Mr. Right.
 She proceeded to open album inserts and admire the artwork.

 Again, my name is Phoebe Johnson, and I am a highly creative and analytical music lover.
 Music has always encompassed all aspects of my life.
 When I was a toddler, I remember using a plastic knife to conduct a Pavarotti performance on the screen.
 When I was 2, I remember asking my father to play guitar; he said no, and I cried my little eyes out.
 When I was 9 years old, I began playing violin, thinking it a more convincing instrument for my parents to permit.
 I fell in love with it, and even joined the county orchestra.
 When I was 12, my parents finally caved, and I started guitar lessons.
 I still play both instruments to this day.